jjadeseravla/CV/README.md

 - Provided extensive training, demonstrating and positioning of BT cloud voice (powered by Broadsoft) to BT businesses, ICT specialists and end users to enable a greater understanding of the features and functionality as well as propositioning Unified Communications as a Service (UCaaS).
 - Gave strategy online webinars with Q & A’s, as well as onsite training working directly with sales managers and specialists
 - Drove channel motivation for Broadsoft products.
-Report weekly on key revenue metrics on Salesforce and execute action plans set by directors to ensure a constant strong pipeline.
+Reported weekly on key revenue metrics on Salesforce and executed action plans set by directors to ensure a constant strong pipeline.

 **Achievements**

 - ‘Single largest channel sales order award 2015’:
 Awarded opportunity to attend ‘Cloud Connections’ technology week in Arizona and first non-exec to personally receive honour.
-- Selected as UK graduate representative to France Partook in talent scouting in new intake for Broadsoft (France), where I advised on model behaviours and skills required.
+- Selected as UK graduate representative to France and partook in talent scouting in new intake for Broadsoft (France), where I advised on model behaviours and skills required.

 **iD staffing** (November 2012 to September 2013)
 *Sales Rep & Brand Ambassador*